Pomeranians are so cute and fluffy but, are Pomeranians aggressive?

 Sometimes when a dog is on a leash they feel cornered and trapped.
 When they come across anything that feels like a threat their first response would be to run away.
 Since they can not do that, the next best thing is to scare off the threat with aggressive behavior.

-Dogs that feel threatened on a leash tend to show behaviors like growling, barking, lunging forward.
+Dogs that feel threatened on a leash tend to show behaviors like growling, barking, and lunging forward.

 Why Are Some Dogs Only Aggressive When They Are Eating